This article presents exhaustive information about the USPS mail carrier associate job description, to help you learn about what they do.

 It highlights the key duties, tasks, and responsibilities that commonly make up the USPS mail carrier associate work description.

-It also provides the major requirements for being hired as a mail carrier associate with USPS, as well as the expected salary for the role.
+This article also provides the major requirements for being hired as a mail carrier associate with USPS, as well as the expected salary for the role.

 Please, read on: